Trynityneo/Friday-AI/README.md

 ---

 <div align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by VishnuXrobot
 </div>